 Going to Nar Anon meetings helped although it took a while.
 I knew my life was out of control as well as his.
 I tried to believe that it was not my fault, I tried to believe that I could not cure it by saying the perfect phrase or word or monologue.
 But I still kept trying anyway.
 At times I actually believed that everything I had been learning in Nar Anon might just be wrong.
 I didn’t want to let go of the possibility that I COULD say the perfect thing that would change his mind and everything would work out.
 The way to recovery doesn’t work like that unfortunately.

-I finally had to come to a place where I knew in my heart that I had to say no to my son.
+I finally had to come to a place where I knew in my heart that I had to say no to my son, no longer enabling my addict son.
 He had been in and out of many sober living places and residential treatment programs.
 Unfortunately, none of them provided any sort of structure or program that addressed the deep-seated reasons for my son’s using.

 Eventually, he ended up homeless in another city and so the enabling just took on another form.
 He would ask for money for supposedly legitimate reasons – he needed a uniform for his job, etc. I always asked for him to take a picture of the receipts so I could be sure where the money was going.
 That rarely happened.
 Sending money to him relieved my anxiety for a while.
 Until the next time….

 Several months later, he finally said that he was ready.
 We called Miracle house and there was a bed available.
 But it’s much more than a bed at Miracle house, unlike other treatment facilities.
 The program there is intense and highly structured.
 Each individual has their own personal issues and programs are designed based on each individual’s need.
 No one is left out and no one can hide from their fears.
-I have never seen transformations like those that take place at Miracle House.
+I have never seen transformations like those that take place at Miracle House, pushing me to say no to enabling my addict son.
 Going to the family BBQ’s, seeing the program in action, meeting the other men there and their families is truly a privilege.
-I always looked forward to these get togethers.
+I always looked forward to these get-togethers.
 You learn a lot about the program when you meet the other men and see how they interact with each other.
 The respect, camaraderie, friendship, compassion and growth in these men as the weeks and months go by is remarkable.
-Since addiction is a family disease which affects all relationships within the family, the BBQ’s can be a time to see the changes in your loved one and mend resentments, anger, etc.
+Since addiction is a family disease that affects all relationships within the family, the BBQ’s can be a time to see the changes in your loved one and mend resentments, anger, etc.

 Our son said to us recently, “The best thing you ever did for me was to kick me out.”
 It was good to hear that!
 He has been in recovery now at Miracle House for 16 months.
 He actually loves the house, the residents, and the management.
 But he has graduated and is moving out next month.
 He is ready for the challenge.